Alena Kostornaia: 2019–2020 season: Undefeated senior international debut and European title

 Making her senior Grand Prix debut at the 2019 Internationaux de France, Kostornaia ranked first in the short program, incorporating a triple Axel into it for the first time.
 She then became the fourth woman ever, after Mao Asada, Rika Kihira and Elizaveta Tuktamysheva, to land two fully rotated triple Axels in a free skate, placing first in the segment with a personal best score of 159.45 points.
 She took the gold medal over training mate and reigning World and Olympic champion Alina Zagitova by a margin of 19.94 points.
 At the 2019 NHK Trophy, Kostornaia performed a clean skate with a successful triple Axel to place first in the short program, 5.15 points over Rika Kihira, who also landed a triple Axel, and set a new world record score of 85.04 for the ladies' short program at the senior level.
 In the free, she again placed first and won the event with a personal best total score of 240.00.
 Kostornaia became the top qualifier for the Grand Prix Final in Torino, with two gold medal finishes and 30 points overall.

 At the 2019–20 Grand Prix Final, she broke her own world record by scoring 85.45 points in the short program, placing first.
 In spite of having the only clean free skate amongst the ladies, Kostornaia ranked second in that segment, 0.51 point behind teammate Anna Shcherbakova.
-However, her lead from the short program was enough to not only win the title by almost 7 points over Shcherbakova, but also to break the world record for the combined total score in ladies' singles skating, previously held by Alexandra Trusova.
+However, her lead from the short program was enough to not only win the title by almost 7 points over Shcherbakova, but also to break the world record in the combined total score, previously held by Alexandra Trusova.
 She became the fifth figure skater in any discipline to win the Junior Grand Prix Final and Grand Prix Final in consecutive years.

 Kostornaia competed next at the 2020 Russian National championships, where she again won the short program, setting a ten-point lead over second-place Anna Shcherbakova.
 However, she placed second in the free skate, due to mistakes on her double Axel and triple flip-triple toe loop combination.
 She received the silver medal, two points behind Shcherbakova, and secured a spot on the European and World teams.

 At the 2020 European Championships, Kostornaia was in the lead following a clean short program.
 She placed second in the free skate behind Shcherbakova, receiving a deduction for falling on her last jumping pass, a triple Lutz, but still scored enough to claim the European title by three points.
 Upon being interviewed after her victory, she expressed surprise at the results, as she had not expected to win in light of the mistake.

 After the 2020 World Championships were cancelled over concern about the COVID-19 pandemic, Kostornaia officially ended her season undefeated at every international competition of her senior debut.